Scoliosis is an abnormal curvature of the spine. Instead of a straight line from the neck to the buttocks, the spine has a C- or S-shape.

 - There is a decline in quality of life

-A spinal fusion connects two or more bones of the spine with rods or metal plates.
+A spinal fusion connects 2 or more bones of the spine with rods or metal plates.
 The combined bones can help to straighten out an area of the spine to relieve some pressure.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.